Tom Hogan: 1983–84 Summer

-1984 Tour of the West Indies
+1984 tour of the West Indies

 Hogan was the sole specialist spinner in the Australian squad, and thus had an excellent chance of being given an extended run in the test team.
 He bowled poorly in the opening tour game against Leeward Islands but then took 5–95 against Guyana, almost forcing a victory and out bowling Matthews.
 He was picked in the side for the first test.

 Australia batted first and were 9–182 when Hogan combined with Rodney Hogg for a partnership of 97, a record tenth wicket stand for Australia against the West Indies (Hogan made 42), and took the total to 279.
 Hogan took 4–56 in the West Indies first innings, bowling very well.
 However Australia's batters collapsed again, Hogan went for 0–76 in the second innings and Australia were lucky to escape with a draw.
+Hogan was awarded Man of the Match for the test.

 In the second test, Hogan went for 2–103 but his second innings of 38, coming in as nightwatchman, proved crucial in helping Australia escape with a draw.
 In the third test he again made useful runs as nightwatchman, 40 in Australia's first innings, but went for 0–97 as Australia crashed to defeat.
 In the fourth test he took 0–65 and in the 5th took 2–68.

 He played in the 3rd and 4th ODIs, taking 0–31 and 0–31.

 Hogan took 22 wickets at 39.45 for the tour (the second highest wicket taker) and 8 at 60 for the series (the third highest wicket taker).

 He was picked in the 14 man squad to tour India for a series of one day matches; he and Bennett were the spinners.

-1984 Tour of India
+1984 tour of India

 Hogan took 4–33 in a tour game.
 He bowled well in the series, taking 3–44 in the first ODI 4–33 in the second, and 2–40 in the 4th.
 Australia won the series 3–0.